Bekizwe Nkosi

-Bekizwe Simon "Bheki" Nkosi (born 19 June 1964) is a South African politician who current represents the African National Congress (ANC) as a Member of the National Assembly since 2019.
+Bekizwe Simon "Bheki" Nkosi (born 19 June 1964) is a South African politician who represented the African National Congress (ANC) as a Member of the National Assembly from 2019 until 2024.
 An attorney by training, he was formerly a Member of the Gauteng Provincial Legislature from 1997 to 2012 and he served on the Gauteng Executive Council from 2009 to 2012.
 He was the deputy president of the ANC Youth League from 1994 to 1996.

 Education

 Nkosi has BProc and Bachelor of Laws degrees from the University of South Africa and a Master of Laws from the University of Pretoria.

 Political career

 Nkosi is a member of the African National Congress (ANC).
 He served as the deputy president of the ANC Youth League from 1994 to 1996, under league president Lulu Johnson, and was a member of the party's Provincial Executive Committee in Gauteng from 1997 to 2000.
 He also served as secretary and chairperson of his regional ANC branch.